Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Systematic uncertainties

 \section{Systematic uncertainties}

-The systematic uncertainties of the presented analysis result from errors on the theoretical models of neutrino interactions and radio wave propagation as well as on the calibration of the detector.
+The systematic uncertainties of the presented analysis result from errors on the theoretical models of neutrino interactions and radio wave propagation, as well as on the calibration of the detector.
 The error estimation is performed in a similar way as has been described in \cite{TestBed2014}.\\

-The neutrino interaction cross section at the energies of interest above $\unit{10^{16}}{\electronvolt}$ is calculated based on measurements at much lower energies and thus subject to large uncertainties.
+The neutrino interaction cross section at the energies of interest above $\unit{10^{16}}{\electronvolt}$ is calculated based on measurements at much lower energies and is thus subject to large uncertainties.
 To check the influence of this uncertainty on the effective area of the ARA detector, simulations are run using the upper and lower limits of the cross section estimates from \cite{Connolly2011}.
 The effect on the final analysis result can be seen in Figure \ref{fig_errorsAeff}.
 Especially for the highest energies, this is the dominant uncertainty in the analysis.\\

-A further error results from uncertainty in the radio attenuation length in the South Pole ice sheet.
+A further uncertainty results from the error on the radio attenuation length measurement in the South Pole ice sheet.
 This measurement has been performed using calibrated pulsers, deployed at different depths with the last IceCube strings \cite{Allison2012457}.
-With the obtained measurements, the local attenuation length at a given depth can be inferred with knowledge of the temperature and density profile of the ice.
+With the obtained data, the local attenuation length at a given depth can be inferred with knowledge of the temperature and density profile of the ice.
 The difference between this result and an earlier measurement, using the bed rock under the ice as a reflector for radio waves emitted and received at the surface \cite{Barwick2005}, provides a measure of the uncertainty in the attenuation length.
 The error on the effective area is again obtained by comparing simulations with different sets of parameters.
 As visible in Figure \ref{fig_errorsAeff}, it contributes only slightly to the final error.

-One should note that the uncertainty on the changing index of refraction inside the ice is not a big concern to ARA due to the deep deployment of the stations at $\unit{180}{\meter}$ below the ice surface.
+One should note that the uncertainty on the changing index of refraction inside the ice is not a major concern for ARA due to the deep deployment of the stations at $\unit{180}{\meter}$ below the ice surface.
 Below this depth the index of refraction does not change appreciably and approaches the value of $1.78$ for the deep ice.\\